mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 _Warnings_

-If you run CI tasks such as build, test, analyze and lint, often you don't want you build project/plan to stop immediately if it encounters an error, for example test error.
+If you run CI tasks such as build, test, analyze and lint, often you don't want your build project/plan to stop immediately if it encounters an error, for example test error.
 You still want your reporting tasks to run and pick up those errors and generate reports for them.
 This often leads to a problem where you have compilation error but the build is marked as passing.
 Preferred way to avoid this issue is to have a reporting task which will pick up all the errors and mark build as failed if needed.

 Jenkins has [Warnings plugin](https://wiki.jenkins-ci.org/display/JENKINS/Warnings+Plugin) for that.
-It will scan build logs and detect warnings and errors generated by compiler, and it includes support for clang so xcodebuild is well covered.
-All you need is to configure thresholds and fail builds if there were compile errors.
-Supported by Job DSL as well.
+It will scan build logs and detect warnings and errors generated by compiler, and it includes support for clang so `xcodebuild` is well covered.
+All you need is to configure thresholds and fail builds if it has compile errors.

 I don't know about Bamboo plugin to do the same job.
 I remember myself few months ago grepping test logs for errors and then marking builds as failed by doing something like `exit 1`.